-Shelby Haygood (Sarah Lancaster - 'Tis the Season for Love) grew up on the family berry ranch and with her folks getting on in years is taking on more of the business duties.
-But things are not looking good with the bank refusing to loan the money which Shelby would like to grow the business whilst a businessman is circling who wants the property as part of a massive redevelopment plan which will affect the whole community.
+Shelby Haygood (Sarah Lancaster - 'Tis the Season for Love) grew up on the family ranch and with her folks getting on in years is taking on more of the business duties.
+But things are not looking good with the bank refusing to loan the money which Shelby would like to grow the business whilst a businessman is circling who wants the property as part of a massive redevelopment plan which will affect the local town.
 As Shelby does what ever she can to try and save the ranch she may have to let bygones be bygones with Mason Wyatt (Alan Powell - A Deadly Affair), a former boyfriend who became a superstar country singer with a poor track record when it comes to keeping his word.
-With Mason agreeing to perform in a concert to save the ranch Shelby is going to have to have the faith that her father, Wade (Barry Corbin - Hidden Places), has that things are going to work themselves out.
+With Mason agreeing to perform in a concert to raise funds to save the ranch Shelby is going to have to have the faith that her father, Wade (Barry Corbin - Hidden Places), has that things are going to work themselves out.

 Now let me see; we have an old family home and business in danger of being lost because a bank won't give them any leeway on their loans.
 We also have a local businessman trying to line his own pockets by snapping up the land to put in a much bigger business, one which will change the way things operate around town as they will no longer be a small place in the middle of nowhere.
 On top of that we have a young woman trying to save the place and her ex boyfriend who shows up looking to rediscover who he once was and hopefully get back together with his old girlfriend.
 What I am getting at is that "Christmas in the Smokies" is an extremely familiar movie with a lot of cliche story elements which will be familiar to fans of TV movies.